Syphilis-Free Start

 We’re saving lives by bringing low-cost syphilis screening and treatment to pregnant women.

 We’ve already made a significant impact for pregnant women in Liberia, providing training on the dual test and syphilis treatment to nearly every health facility in the country.
-We estimate our Liberia program has produced the following results in just 2.5 years:
+We estimate our Liberia program has produced the following results:

 - 88%

-- 88% of syphilis-positive pregnant women are receiving timely treatment, exceeding our goal of 80% treatment coverage by 2025.
+- of syphilis-positive pregnant women are receiving timely treatment

 - 320K

-- pregnant women tested for syphilis using the dual tests as of mid-2023.
+- pregnant women tested for syphilis using the dual tests through 2023.

 - 2.3K+

-- adverse birth outcomes prevented, including over 1,300 lives saved
+- adverse birth outcomes prevented, including over 1,300 newborn lives saved

 Syphilis-Free Start leverages HIV investments